orsenthil/senthil.learntosolveit.com/posts/2026/05/10/why-llms-make-learning-to-code-more-important-not-less.md

 Given the hype and drumbeat, honestly, when I submitted this proposal a year ago, I was worried that what the industry claims would become true.

-Today I am more convinced than before:
+Today I am more convinced than before, that particular narrative is not true:

 LLMs have not made learning programming obsolete.
 They have made it more important, and in fact, they have expanded the programmer's toolset.